 The remuneration packages of executives, particularly in the field of finance, present a challenge to solicitors firstly in assimilating the essential characteristics of a specific package and thereafter in placing a value upon it.
 We have extensive experience of assessing the extent to which the value of those assets fall to be taken into account in a divorce and we frequently liaise with forensic accountants on such valuation issues.

 We regularly consult with our colleagues who specialise in tax related issues to ensure that clients have the best possible advice as to how a liability to Income Tax or Capital Gains Tax will impact upon the terms of a settlement.

 Involvement of a Trust in a divorce can lead to complications.
 We liaise with our colleagues in our Wills, Estates and Succession Planning Team to ensure that comprehensive advice is given in relation to such matters.

 Very substantial differences exist between the law of divorce in Scotland and in England.
 It is of considerable importance to ensure that proceedings are dealt with in the jurisdiction which is most favourable to our client.
-We are able to provide expert advice on such jurisdictional issues, particularly as Alasdair Loudon is a Fellow of the International Academy of Matrimonial Lawyers and Gillian Crandles and Sally Nash are enrolled as solicitors in both Scotland and England.
+We are able to provide expert advice on such jurisdictional issues, particularly as Alasdair Loudon is a Fellow of the International Academy of Matrimonial Lawyers and Gillian Crandles is enrolled as a solicitor in both Scotland and England.
 Turcan Connell's London office allows us to meet with clients living in the South east of England and provides a facility for consultations and settlement discussions.